Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Buyer's Guide: Selecting the Best Dog Foods for Joint Health

 What should joint health dog food do for your pup?
 Most importantly, any food you feed to your pet should provide them with the nutrition they need to stay healthy and active.
-This also means it should help promote a healthy weight for your dog considering obesity can put more strain on your dog’s joints.
-Dog food designed for healthy joints should also include ingredients that help alleviate your dog’s pain and help with their mobility.
+This also means it should help promote a healthy weight for your dog, considering obesity puts more strain on your dog’s joints.
+Dog food designed for joint health should also include nutrients that support joint function and mobility, which may help improve comfort as part of an overall care plan formulated by your veterinarian.
 Now that we’ve shared our picks for the 7 best dog foods available for your pet’s joint health, let’s take a closer look at the things we considered when making our choices.
 This will help you better choose which food is best suited for your dog.

 Nutrition

 As we previously mentioned, proper nutrition is crucial no matter what type of dog food you feed your pet.
 If you’re unsure of what your dog needs, there are a few ways you can learn.
 First, speak to your veterinarian.
 They are your primary source of information when it comes to the well-being of any pet.
-You can also choose to check out the AAFCO or Association of American Feed Control Officials’ recommendations.
-They supply full guidelines for both dogs and cats.
+You can also choose to check out the AAFCO or Association of American Feed Control Officials’ recommendations, which establish nutritional standards and labeling guidelines for pet foods for dogs and cats.

 Weight